marko-knoebl/slides/sections/unifiedjs/10-introduction-en.md

 ## unified.js

-example - create a simple HTML document:
+example - creating a simple HTML document:

 The `rehypeDocument` processor will add `<html>`, `<head>`, ...